nebraska-silicon-lab/Lab-Instructions/sop/ETL/106 - Wirebond Encapsulation.md

   - Once everything is set the user may go with the saved program or modify the program, allowing the mini-gantry to pot the wire bonds
   - Place the assembled module carrier on the robot base plate
   - Start potting by running the program
+  - Make sure to monitor the sylgarde deposition by watching the needle.
+Should it veer off path, or dislocated in any way, STOP.

   ### Step 6: Removing Syringe from Holder